 Every change introduced into production has a chance of causing a failure, incident, or service degradation.
 These interruptions in service must be addressed by the team, and have the potential to lead to larger outages.
-We refer to the 2016 State of DevOps industry benchmarks for these statistics, but suggest you use your own if they are available:
+We refer to the 2019 Accelerate: State of DevOps industry benchmarks for these statistics, but suggest you use your own if they are available:

-High Performers report 0% to 15% of changes result in a degraded service or require remediation.
-For our calculation we will use the average of these two numbers: 7.5%.

-Medium Performers report 31% to 45% of changes result in a degraded service or require remediation.
-For our calculation we will use the average of these two numbers: 38%.
-Low Performers report 16% to- 30% of changes result in a degraded service or require remediationk.
-For our calculation we will use the average of these two numbers: 23%.
+- Elite performers report 0% to 15% of changes result in a degraded service or require remediation.
+For our calculation we will use the average of these two numbers: 7.5% - High performers report 0% to 15% of changes result in a degraded service or require remediation.
+For our calculation we will use the average of these two numbers: 7.5%. - Medium performers report 0% to 15% of changes result in a degraded service or require remediation.
+For our calculation we will use the average of these two numbers: 7.5%. - Low performers report 46% to 60% of changes result in a degraded service or require remediation.
+For our calculation we will use the average of these two numbers: 53%.